URLAutoRedirector/URLAutoSplicer/README.md

 ## Introduction

-URLAutoSplicer is a simple Chrome Extension, which construct URL with context selection and go instantly.
+URLAutoSplicer is a simple Chrome Extension, which constructs URL with context selection and go instantly.

-URLAutoSplicer is based on my former project [Tieba Service Caller](https://github.com/crisp-archive/chrome_tieba_service_caller).
+URLAutoSplicer is inspired by my former tool [Tieba Service Caller](https://github.com/crisp-archive/chrome_tieba_service_caller).

 ## Installation